BrianYang2013/JHU_AI_Journey/02 - EN.625.240 Introduction to Probability and Statistics/README.md

 # Tips

 - Points for understanding.
 So write down the detail, show the notation.
 - Start from the definition, follow the formula.
+Sometimes the distribution is not as you assume, it might be complex.

 # Notes